Many people are drawn to the Bichon Frise breed of dog because they are cute dogs with friendly personalities.

 Here’s what you need to know…

-Their mannerisms — such as their tendency to cock their head to the side while listening to you — also contribute to their cuteness.
+Their mannerisms — such as their tendency to tilt their head to the side while listening to you — also contribute to their cuteness.

-A Bichon is also very playful and enjoys playing games like tug-of-war and fetching toys.
+A Bichon Frise is also very playful and enjoys playing games like tug-of-war and fetching toys.